-Instructors: Jean-Francois Lalande Department: CAMPUS DE RENNES Language of instruction: FRENCH Campus: CAMPUS DE RENNES Workload (HEE): 60 On-site hours (HPE): 34,50 Erasmus ECTS : 2,5 (+ introduction: 0,5 ECTS)
+Instructors : Jean-Francois Lalande Department : CAMPUS DE RENNES Language of instruction : FRENCH Type of course : Specific course Campus : CAMPUS DE RENNES Workload (HEE) : 60 On-site hours (HPE) : 30,00

 This course allows to discover the necessary notions for building software that manipulate large quantities of data.
 It learns the object oriented programming using two languages, Java and Kotlin.
 It then present the methologie of software design with a link with the course of system modeling that introduce the different activity diagrams (activities, sequence, blocks, etc.).
 The course helps students to wonder about the structure of software when using different design patterns.
 For this, the labs that are based on the course of system modelling that occurs in parallel will be realized in inversed pedagogy.